 And, yes, a road is key — there are other mines in northwest Alaska, like the Red Dog Mine, but they’re close enough to the ocean that they don’t need massive roads — the Ambler Mining District is more isolated, and the next step is to get a road permitted and built that could connect the district to the highway and then to the railroad for shipping ore out of the port at Anchorage.
 There are a couple options for roads, depending on whether or not they have to go around some National Park lands, and the expectation is that a permitting decision on the road will come quite soon, perhaps in the next few months — there’s a good summary here from the Frontiersman if you’re interested.

 Assuming that permit is granted and they move forward to begin building the road, which is no small feat, then Trilogy enters into permitting — one big Federal permit and a bunch of state ones, and the permitting process, they expect, will take about three years.
-After that they’ll have to have raised the larger chunk of money for mine construction, which presumably won’t be cheap in this remote area at the edge of the arctic circle, and they say the engineering and construction of the mine will likely take about three years… so this is going to be a permitting and exploration-driven story for the next five or six years, moving based on success or delays in the permitting process and on new discoveries or assessments they publish along the way as a result of the ongoing drilling exploration.
+After that they’ll have to have raised the larger chunk of money for mine construction, which presumably won’t be cheap in this remote area at the edge of the arctic circle, and they say the engineering and construction of the mine will likely take about three years… so this is likely to be a permitting and exploration-driven story for the next five or six years, moving based on success or delays in the permitting or financing process and on new discoveries or assessments they publish along the way as a result of the ongoing drilling exploration.

 The prefeasibility highlights for the Arctic project that they post in their latest investor presentation sound impressive — a huge open pit with 5% copper equivalent grades, including meaningful amounts of zinc, lead, gold and silver, and they say they calculate the post-tax net present value at $1.4 billion, with a 33% internal rate of return.
 And there’s also some potential in their second location (Bornite, which is nearby), which looks like it’s another meaningful copper cache and also hosts a substantial amount of cobalt.

 So that all sounds lovely, a $350 million company like Trilogy owning even half of that $1.4 billion “value” — but, of course, that’s a prefeasibility study and there are a lot of variables that could change meaningfully in the 5-10 years it would take to actually begin producing copper from Arctic (and that $350 million valuation was on January 20… it’s back down to $210 million today).

 So yes, a road will be a big deal in this part of Alaska, and they need it to move forward with the project… but there are lots of other permitting and financing steps along the way, so investors today will have to hope both that all of the permitting goes well and that copper prices are favorable over the next ten years (and, particularly, that copper prices are rising happily at the time that they go looking for mine financing).